-Red yeast rice is the product of yeast grown on rice.
-It is a dietary
+Red yeast rice is a dietary

 staple in some Asian countries, and reportedly contains several